 There are a few things every small business needs:

 Register for taxes: Apply for an employer identification number at the IRS website.
-Check your state and federal tax requirements to make sure you register before you open your doors.
+Make sure you’ve met your state and federal tax requirements before you open your doors.

 Open a business bank account: By opening separate banking and credit lines for your business, you protect your personal assets.
 It also makes filing your taxes easier.
 Also, be sure to set up an accounting system to understand your finances and be ready to file taxes annually.

-Get food delivery business insurance: Find small business insurance coverage to protect yourself from liability risks and unexpected out-of-pocket expenses.
+Get business insurance: Find small business insurance coverage to protect yourself from liability risks and unexpected out-of-pocket expenses.

 How to protect your food delivery business from risks